https://indianmasterminds.com

 Waste collection and disposal are a major concern for any municipal administration to keep cities clean and beautiful.
 To carry out the process in the best possible way, the district administration of Siddipet, a district in Telangana, has taken up some waste management initiatives, whereby people are sensitised on the need for proper waste segregation and composting.

-In an exclusive interview to Indian Masterminds, IAS Muzammil Khan, Additional Collector (Local Bodies), Siddipet, Telangana, outlined the major initiatives like solid waste management, divine compost and Swachh School taken up by the administration in the district.
+In an exclusive interview with Indian Masterminds, IAS Muzammil Khan, Additional Collector (Local Bodies), Siddipet, Telangana, outlined the major initiatives like solid waste management, divine compost and Swachh School taken up by the administration in the district.

 SOLID WASTE MANAGEMENT

 The solid waste management initiative is a state government-led initiative to build infrastructure in every village towards waste segregation and the scientific disposal of waste.
 In accordance with this initiative, the Siddipet district administration conducted a survey to measure how much waste is being generated in the district.
-“We have a rough estimate of about 800 gm wet waste per household and about 10gm of dry waste per household per day,” informed Additional Collector Muzammil Khan.
+“We have a rough estimate of about 800 gm wet waste per household and about 10 gm of dry waste per household per day,” informed Additional Collector Muzammil Khan.

 DIVINE COMPOST

 Finally, they hit upon the idea of making sacred compost from wet waste.
-The administration went to number of temples and saw that temples have a lot of flower and fruit waste that get disposed on their own.
+The administration went to a number of temples and saw that temples have a lot of flower and fruit waste that gets disposed of on their own.
 “We came upon this idea of divine compost.
 We collect the wet waste from the temple, compost it, and sell it to people as divine compost and, also, tell them how the compost was made,” Mr Khan said.

 The administration started giving samples of the compost to farmers.
 The selling point was that its use will improve yield.
-The farmers were also tutored on how with active use of fertilisers, they will be able to improve their farming substantially.
+The farmers were also tutored on how, with active use of fertilisers, they will be able to improve their farming substantially.

-“In India, sourcing something with spiritual bend usually has a better acceptance among the general population.
+“In India, sourcing something with a spiritual bend usually has a better acceptance among the general population.
 That’s why we took up the concept of divine compost,” said the officer.

 WASTE SEGREGATION

-However, the administration faced problems with waste segregation when it came to the ordinary citizens, as the people felt that it was something for the municipality to do, and not them.
-“They think that municipality people come to the doorstep to take the waste and go away, so why should they be concerned with segregating it.
+However, the administration faced problems with waste segregation when it came to the ordinary citizens, as the people felt that it was something for the municipality to do and not them.
+“They think that municipality people come to the doorstep to take the waste and go away, so why should they be concerned with segregating it?
 Hence, we were only getting 10% of segregated waste in the municipality close to a year ago,” Mr. Khan said.

 Hence, to promote segregation of waste before handing it out to the collectors, the Municipal Commissioner of the district came up with a brilliant idea.
-The idea was that if someone gives unsegregated waste, then the municipality collectors will separate those waste right in front of their home.
+The idea was that if someone gives unsegregated waste, then the municipality collectors will separate that waste right in front of their home.
 This was done to show the people the effort that goes into segregating the waste.

 “In combination with this, we have the standard practice of giving them two waste dustbins so that they segregate their waste.
 We started providing the dustbins to each household free of cost because our intention is to get them to segregate the waste before handing over,” Mr Khan said.